What is Managed Detection

 The ratio of IT staff to the total number of employees varies depending on organization size and annual revenue.
 While medium and large organizations may be able to afford full-time security teams dedicated to threat hunting, response, and remediation, individual experience varies with obscure skill level and acumen.
 For small businesses, hiring a team of such caliber is outside the realm of possibility.
 MDR security presents the unique opportunity for large and small businesses alike to leverage budget-friendly, high-skilled cyberthreat expertise.

-Glaring issues that IT personnel face include an overwhelming volume of alerts and notifications set off by traditional security tools.
+Glaring issues that IT personnel face include an overwhelming volume of alerts (alert fatigue) and notifications set off by traditional security tools.
 Seemingly pinging with equal levels of urgency, the magnitude of false positive activity can leave internal security professionals overburdened.
 Attempting to follow-up on every alert inadvertently distracts your in-house team from monitoring legitimate malicious activity and other important projects.
 Managed detection and response services alleviate your team’s time expenditure towards investigating alerts by accurately identifying threats and prioritizing them based on severity.

 In an evolving threat landscape, MDR addresses the underlying challenges in sophisticated threat detection.
 Frequently, legitimate alerts go unnoticed.
 While in-house security teams focus threats on an individual basis, they fail to correlate small indicators that contribute to a large-scale attack.
 Advanced MDR personnel leverage their EDR platform with industry-leading tools giving them the ability to contextualize and examine indicators of compromise (IOC) as well as strategically prevent future cyberattacks on your organization.

 Driven by a team of on-premise analysts adept at identifying and classifying incidents, MDR encompasses the advantages of both human expertise and today’s EDR platform threat technologies.
-MDR services not only aim to block threats but dig deeper into forensics behind endpoint and network attacks.
+MDR solutions not only aim to block threats but dig deeper into forensics behind endpoint and network attacks.
 It is often described as a cost-effective SOC-as-a-service equivalent that offers the experience of high-skilled cybersecurity specialists at an affordable price.
 These specialists work around the clock to monitor alerts, interpret security events, develop the right course of action, and proactively hunt threats in your network.

 Designed to save your organization valuable time, managed detection and response experts are ready to find and triage modern-day malware, including ransomware, spyware, and computer viruses.
 Most notably, MDR fills your organization’s cybersecurity skill gap by delivering the bandwidth necessary to achieve better security posture.
 In turn, it fosters your existing internal security staff’s strategic initiatives by taking the complex problems off their hands.

 Security information and event management (SIEM), share many similarities to MDR.
 SIEM collects data from your network’s events using multiple security tools, including firewall management, endpoint security, and network monitoring.
 SIEM relies heavily on aggregate data and the analysis of log event information to detect threat anomalies.